priyanshi2808/SpellBuzz/README.md

 # SpellBuzz
 ![image](https://user-images.githubusercontent.com/72269908/114285481-2787e280-9a75-11eb-8c76-1bba2567a3ec.png)
 ### Introduction:
-Website that helps user in enhansing their vocabulary and spellings with a simple game
+Website that helps user in enhancing their vocabulary and spellings with a simple game
 ### Video link:
 https://www.youtube.com/watch?v=wlOsbflwk_A
 ### Presentation link: